What is the meaning of discovery monocrystalline silicon made by Czochralski?

 To conclude, history confirms that he was distinguished scientist and inventor.
 It should be also underlined that he had very modern views on the role of engineering sciences.
 Much of his research was driven by the needs of industry and the search for new technologies

-Do you think that the graphene production on an industrial scale is/would be a breakthrough similar to the invention of method of obtaining single crystals of silicon?
+Do you think that the graphene production on an industrial scale is/would be a breakthrough similar to the silicon?

 Both science and the